josevnz/tutorials/docs/EmpireStateRunUp/TUTORIAL.md

 ...
 ```

-I do just minimal manipulation on the data from the webpage, the purpose of this code is just to get the data as quickly as possible before the formatting changes
+I do just minimal manipulation on the data from the web page, the purpose of this code is just to get the data as quickly as possible before the formatting changes

 Data cannot be used as-is, needs cleaning up and that is the next step on this article.